 In this section, you will find general information about the studies that are connected to Storm.
 Some of the information can also be found on the students UU website, but here we will provide you with a nice overview and some helpful practical information and links.

-Storm has one bachelor programme, Global Sustainability Sciences (GSS), and two master programmes, Water Science and Management (WSM) & Sustainable Development (SD).
+Storm has one bachelor programme, Global Sustainability Science (GSS), and two master programmes, Water Science and Management (WSM) & Sustainable Development (SD).
 Together with study association Helix, we are part of the Department of Sustainable Development, previously known as IMEW.
 This department is then again part of the Faculty of Geosciences.

 Besides using Osiris only for subscription, it has a lot of information concerning the content and level of the courses, and maybe most importantly, you can find the course coordinator of each course.
 So for all questions regarding that course, it is recommended to contact the course coordinator.

 Board of Examiners

 If you have a request regarding your study programme, you have to contact the Board of Examiners from our department.
 For instance, if you can follow a specific course as a replacement for a course from your major or if you want to follow specific courses abroad, you will be in touch with this board.